BASEBALL

 Jim Prentice Electric Baseball Model 505

-The more modern graphics of the store box for Model 504 are seen again (above) on the corrugated shipping box for Model 505 (right), very likely also a late-'50s, early '60s item.
+The more modern graphics of the store box for Model 504 are seen again here on the corrugated shipping box for Model 505 at right, very likely also a late-'50s, early '60s item.
 It's almost certainly this 500 series that, unfortunately, marked the final innings for Electric Baseball.

 Jim Prentice Electric Baseball Model 505